-Start a business, a blog or begin a start up almost entirely for the love or passion of following your fun.
+Start a business, a blog or begin a startup almost entirely for the love or passion of following your fun.
 Tie that passion to solve some pressing problem.
-Create helpful, free content to connect with interested readers, customers and clients.
+Create helpful, free content to connect with interested readers, customers, and clients.
 Building your friend network by generously promoting big dawgs in your niche.

 You can learn more at Blogging From Paradise

 After reading Ryan’s interview there is no doubt that the main problem was his lack of passion.
-He was just not building a business he was interested in, and this is might seem as an easy to prevent issue, but it is no always so evident.
+He was just not building a business he was interested in, and this is might seem as an easy to prevent issue, but it is not always so evident.

 Afraid this can happen to you?
 Go to our Blog and learn how to solve this and other problems.